 Camping is available at Smith Rock State Park here.
 Camping around the park is first-come, first-served and fills up quickly.
 Other nearby lodging options are here.
 Lodging options exist in Bend (30 minutes to start/finish) and

 in Redmond (15 minutes) and Madras (25 minutes)

 See how beautiful the park is with the Smith Rock Webcam here.

-2016 Smith Rock Ascent 50K is provides 2 points toward every race of the Ultra-Trail du Mont-Blanc® and is also part of the Trail Runner Trophy Series
+The Smith Rock Ascent 50K provided 2 points toward every race of the Ultra-Trail du Mont-Blanc® for 2020.